danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 npm has [naming rules][new-rules] that prevent some common techniques for typosquatting, but while humans have fat-fingers and slow response times, we'll keep making mistakes, and bad actors will capitalise on them because it is laughably easy for them to publish packages on npm.

+## Why Does It Matter?
+The dilution of npm should matter to you, because understanding the code that you add to your project is important.

+You should know whether you just installed something that's [going to try to steal crypto from your users][copay].
+You should know whether the package is actively maintained, or whether it's going to be your job to make sure that the code is still secure.

+You don't need to understand low-level implementation details, but you should at least have a high level of understanding of how a package works, unless you want to be caught with your hands in your pockets when something goes wrong.

+With a high quality package registry, you can install packages with confidence that the code is correct, that the code is maintained, and that the code is not malicious.
+There's a better chance that semantic versioning is applied correctly and that breaking changes will be documented.

 ## Where Do We Go From Here?
 It's too late for npm to ever become a high quality package registry.
-[Death by a thousand cuts][lingchi] has taken its toll on the ecosystem and the idea of a fresh slate like [Deno][deno] is appealing to many.
+[Death by a thousand cuts][lingchi] has taken its toll on the ecosystem and the idea of a fresh start with [Deno][deno] is appealing to many.

 There's still plenty that we can do to improve the current story though.

-We can support the [TC39 proposals][tc39] that take the best ideas from libraries and turn JavaScript into a better general purpose programming language.
+We can support the [TC39 proposals][tc39] that turn JavaScript into a better general purpose programming language.

 We can encourage the trend towards integrated tools.
 Node's move towards a [standard test runner][node-test] is a step in the right direction.
-The fewer tools we need to install to be productive, the better.
+The [fewer tools we need to install to be productive, the better][without-tools].

 We can prefer lego sets to lego bricks.
 Use the standard library when possible.
 Don't use one-line packages when the equivalent method exists in `lodash`.
 The current generation of build tools are great at removing unused code from your bundles, and unifying around high quality packages gives the whole community a shared frame of reference.